 ACEing Autism offers tennis clinics during school P.E. classes with partnering elementary, middle, and high schools in an effort to reach more children with autism and offer the time and space to play tennis more frequently throughout the year.

-P.E. and classroom teachers are trained on the ACEing Autism tennis curriculum, and a lead 30-minute tennis class, two times a week, to 10 students at a time.
-Whether your child has tennis experience or not, our curriculum will cater to your child’s individual abilities and needs!
+P.E. and classroom teachers are trained on the ACEing Autism tennis curriculum, and lead a 30-minute tennis class, two times a week, to 10 students at a time.
+Whether a child has tennis experience or not, our curriculum will cater to any child’s individual abilities and needs!

 In 2018, school-based programming began with partnerships at Sam Adams School in Boston, MA and The Help Group in Los Angeles, CA. Two classrooms of students at each school were introduced to a brand new P.E. class, where they got the chance to learn tennis twice per week throughout the school year.